 Taking a global view as to the imposition of export duties and taxes can inform how 'usual' their application is.
-A 2003 World Trade Organization (WTO) discussion paper found that about one third of WTO members impose some kind of export duty, mostly on natural resources.^{46,47} A subsequent OECD report found that WTO members' imposition of export duties had increased to more than half of all members by 2009, with 65 of 128 WTO members applying export duties between 2003 and 2009.48
+A 2003 World Trade Organization (WTO) discussion paper found that 'about one third of WTO members impose' some kind of export duty, mostly on natural resources.53 A subsequent OECD report found that WTO members' imposition of export duties had increased to more than half of all members by 2009, with 65 of 128 WTO members applying export duties between 2003 and 2009.54

-The commission understands that a comparable proportion of WTO members imposed export duties during the inquiry period.
-Namely, data from the World Bank shows that 47 countries reported tax revenue from taxes on exports between 2017 and 2019.^{49,50,51,52} Therefore, the commission is satisfied that Russia's imposition of export taxes is not, in and of itself, unusual in a global context.
+The commission understands that WTO members continued to impose export duties during the inquiry period.
+Namely, data from the World Bank shows that 47 countries reported tax revenue from taxes on exports between 2017 and 2019.^{55,56,57,58} Therefore, the commission is satisfied that Russia's imposition of export taxes is not, in and of itself, unusual in a global context.